 - ¼ cup chopped spring onion greens (scallions) (packed, rinsed, and drained well)

 - ½ teaspoon red pepper flakes

-- salt (to taste)
+- ½ teaspoon salt (or to taste)

-- pepper (to taste)
+- ¼ teaspoon pepper (or to taste)

 - ¾ cup extra virgin olive oil (divided)

 - ¼ cup red wine vinegar